python/cpython/Doc/library/asyncio-runner.rst

 .. function:: run(coro, *, debug=None, loop_factory=None)

-   Execute code in an asyncio event loop and return the result.
+   Execute *coro* in an asyncio event loop and return the result.

    The argument can be any awaitable object.